 Timeline 400 BC

 Aristotle - a very famous Greek philosopher - realised the Earth was a sphere, but he believed that the Earth was at the centre of the Universe and all the planets and stars orbited around the Earth.
 This is known as the geocentric model.

 A statue of the Greek philosopher Aristotle

-A Polish scientist called Copernicus, realised that it was the Sun at the center if the Solar System and not the Earth which is known as a heliocentric model.
+A Polish scientist called Copernicus realised that it was the Sun at the centre of the Solar System and not the Earth which is known as a heliocentric model.
 His theories were controversial at the time and church leaders wouldn't accept them.

 |Nicolaus Copernicus||heliocentric model of the solar system|